Ayushverma8/Xvarsity/README.md

 # XVARSITY
 Hey guy..
-Guess what??
+Guess what's up next!!
 Got bored out of the old way of going through the Evarasity?
 We are there to help you out..
 Here we present  *.......
-Drum Rolls.... *
+Drum Rolls......... *
-XVARSITY....
+**XVARSITY**
 It comes with new UI  i.e  great graphics,graphs and what not...
 Currently we are launching the beta version (as everything needs an update)..
 We welcome all feedbacks... beta.srmuniv.me

 # Why Xvarsity
-Xvarsity is next generation ERP , Crawled and Parsed from Evarsity SRM.
+Xvarsity is next generation ERP , Crawled and Parsed from Evarsity SRM(the student portal).

   - Soothing UI